greglindahl/DoYouGitIt/README.md

 1. Person2 should pull down the most recent changes to the repo.

-1. Person2 should create and move to a branch called “object-exercises” while Person1 should create and move to a branch called “function exercises”.
+1. Person2 should create and move to a branch called “object-exercises” while Person1 should create and move to a branch called “looping-exercises”.

 1. Both should work separately on their answers, then add and commit the changes when finished.
 Don’t forget to merge the changes to master and push from master when finished.